onivim/oni2/docs/docs/using-onivim/working-with-files.md

 ### `:e` command

-You can also use Vim's Ex-mode `edit` command to open a file - for example: `:e dit~/my/project/README.md`.
+You can also use Vim's Ex-mode `edit` command to open a file - for example: `:edit ~/my/project/README.md`.

 > __NOTE:__ `:edit` can be abbreviated as `:e`.